 Protein gives us the energy to get up and go—and keep going.
 While too much protein can be harmful to people with kidney disease, the latest research suggests that most of us need more high-quality protein from sources other than red meat and dairy, especially as we age.

 How much protein do you need?

 Protein needs are based on weight rather than calorie intake.
 Adults should eat at least 0.8g of lean, high-quality protein per kilogram (2.2lb) of body weight per day.
-A higher intake may help to lower your risk for obesity, osteoporosis, type 2 diabetes, and stroke.

 - Older adults should aim for 1 to 1.5 grams of lean protein for each kilogram of weight.
 This translates to 68 to 102g of protein per day for a person weighing 150 lbs.